Rijo-1/R22EF169/readme.md

 Fetching users and posts was straightforward, but efficiently sorting and displaying them was a different story.
 Since our UI needed **real-time updates**, we used **SWR (stale-while-revalidate)** to manage data fetching, keeping things fresh without overloading the server.
 This improved responsiveness and made the experience much smoother.

-## Also temp-233 is my account only have some issues with VS source control

 # Task 2

 ## Avereage Claculator HTTP Microservice